 A bill of sale is a record of a transaction that occurs between a buyer and a seller in relation to a piece of property, most commonly a motor vehicle.
 The document does not transfer the title but rather shows proof that a transaction took place.
 Laws in some states require the document to be signed and notarized before it can serve as a legal receipt.

-The following basic information is required in a bill of sale when transferring ownership of a vehicle:
+The following basic information is required in bill of sale invoices that document the transfer of ownership of a vehicle:

 - Odometer reading

 - Names, addresses, and signatures of the buyer and seller

 The title and registration should be attached to the bill of sale before it is signed and notarized.